Darren Allison: Freelance

-In 1995, Allison left The Church Studios, to concentrate on the production of Neil Hannon's third album under the moniker of The Divine Comedy.
+Following the Luz Casal project, Allison officially left the Church Studios, to concentrate on the production of Neil Hannon's third album under the moniker of the Divine Comedy.
 The album, entitled Casanova, was released in 1996 and spawned three top 20 hit singles.
 He was then invited to work with Spiritualized, on their album, Ladies and Gentlemen We Are Floating in Space.